dilbrent/android-WatchFace/README.md

 Android WatchFace Sample
 ===================================

-A simple sample that demonstrates watch faces and complications for Wear 2.0.
+Mods to example watch faces and complications for Wear 2.0.
+Fixed locks for Wear24 and added some minor functionality.

 Introduction
 ------------